logo

 newspaper

-The first dispatch from the UK left the UK on 19 June on the Arundel Castle to connect at Durban with NE4 which left Durban on 10 July and arrived in Sydney on 24 July [4,5].
+The first dispatch from London was on 19 June and was sent on the Arundel Castle to connect at Durban with NE4 which left Durban on 10 July and arrived in Sydney on 24 July [4,5].
 However, the availability of this service was not made public in the UK until 28 June [1].
 The service from Australia was reported in their newspapers on 20 June and the report in the Melbourne newspaper The Argus is shown.
 Interestingly, it reports the service as being from Brisbane.

 There were dispatches from London for the Horseshoe Route on 3, 11 and 17 July [5], but in addition mail continued to be flown to the USA and then by steamer across the Pacific as the weekly Horseshoe Route did not have the capacity to handle all the mail.
 This problem was alleviated in August when the frequency of the Horseshoe Route became twice a week.